protontypes/open-sustainable-technology/README.md

 - [DetecTree](https://github.com/martibosch/detectree) - A Pythonic library to classify tree/non-tree pixels from aerial imagery.
 - [Sentinel-Tree-Cover](https://github.com/wri/sentinel-tree-cover) - This project maps tree extent at the ten-meter scale using open source artificial intelligence and satellite imagery.
 - [Bioverse Labs](https://github.com/Bioverse-Labs/deep-learning) - Python scripts using usual frameworks in Deep Learning for pattern recognition on forest environments.
+- [PlantNet](https://gitlab.inria.fr/cgarcin/plantnet_dataset) - Download a subset of the Pl@ntNet database with more than 300.000 images and thousand of classes.

 ### Ice and Poles